dmulholl/ark/ivy/bundle/lib/graphite/readme.md

 This theme is distributed under the following license:

-* All code has been placed in the public domain.
+* All code is released under the Zero-Clause BSD license (0BSD).
 * The bundled [Crimson Text][2] font is distributed under the SIL Open Font License.